Information for new beekeepers

 How do I learn how to keep bees?

-- We run hands-on training sessions with the bees at the Association apiary at Tal y Cafn, every third Saturday afternoon, from April to July.
-Protective clothing available.
+- We run hands-on informal training sessions with the bees at the Conwy Beekeepers’ Apiary at Tal y Cafn, from April to August.
+Protective clothing available, just bring wellies.

-- We hold evening meetings at St Davids College, Llandudno, from September to April, on the last Monday of the month.
+- We hold evening lecture meetings at Craig y Don Community Centre, from September to March, on the last Tuesday of the month.

 Beekeeping books